kiragaara/progres/TP2/exo1/README.md

 by default the proxy listens on port 8082 and bind at address 127.0.0.1 by default the server listens on port 8081 and bind at address 127.0.0.1

+all file that you can get from the server are located in " folder/ "

 ### Prerequisites
 python3